tylerchessman/PBI_FRED_EIA/README.md

     * Copy the connector file to the local [Documents]\Power BI Desktop\Custom Connectors folder.
 If the folder doesn't exist, create it.
     * Adjust the data extension security settings; refer to https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility for instructions.

+**Tip!**  If you install the connector _while_ Power BI Desktop is open, make sure you close/re-open Power BI Desktop to ensure the connector is loaded.

 ### Connector Installation - Power BI Service
 To use this connector in the service (e.g., for scheduled refresh), you will need to enable custom data connectors in the gateway; this can be configured in the gateway app.
 Refer to https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors for instructions.